 If we had to live on the island, we'd head to Exo Gialos Thiras.

 This little village on the east coast has direct road links across the island to the major town of Fira.
-It takes just ten minutes in the car to cross the island, and there is everything you need in Fira and the surrounding area.
-It’s only 20 minutes to the main port and just ten to the airport.
+It takes just ten minutes to cross the island by car, and there is everything you need in Fira and the surrounding area.
+It's only 20 minutes to the main port and just ten to the airport.

 Exo Gialos Thiras still has picturesque white houses, beautiful churches, and of course, stunning scenery, but it is less touristy, and you'll be able to actually bond with neighbours.